 Consider taking our online screener to find out if you or your child would benefit from a speech evaluation.

 Consider taking our simple online screener to find out if you or your child would benefit from a speech evaluation.
-You can discuss your results with a licensed speech therapist for free.
+You can discuss your results with one of our specialists for free.

 Goals for speech therapy are tailored to fit each person’s exact situation.
 Your speech therapist will keep track of your progress and make adjustments as needed to help you reach your goals as quickly as possible.